Anti-gender movement: Terminology

-Possible origins
+Origins

 International conferences in the mid-1990s

 The origins of the anti-gender movement have often been traced to discussions within the Catholic Church in the 1990s.
 These discussions were a response to the outcomes of the United Nations' 1994 International Conference on Population and Development and the 1995 World Conference on Women, during which the UN began formally recognizing sexual and reproductive rights.
 The Holy See expressed concern that such recognition could lead to the classification of abortion as a human right, the erosion of traditional motherhood, and the normalization of homosexuality.
 Within this context, the term gender was perceived by the Holy See as a strategy to challenge and destabilize the "natural family".

-In 1997, American journalist Dale O'Leary, associated with Opus Dei and known for her anti-abortion stance, published a book titled The Gender Agenda.
+In 1997, American activist Dale O'Leary, associated with Opus Dei and known for her anti-abortion stance, published a book titled The Gender Agenda.
 In the book, O'Leary likened the concept of gender to a covert operation, stating: "the Gender Agenda sails into communities not as a tall ship, but as a submarine, determined to reveal as little of itself as possible."
 The theological basis for the Catholic Church's opposition to gender theory was rooted in John Paul II's theology of the body, which emphasized the complementary and distinct roles of the sexes.

 While the conceptual framework of the anti-gender movement was established by 2003, visible protests associated with the movement began emerging in European countries around 2012–2013.
 By 2019, the movement had expanded beyond its Catholic origins, gaining broader support within right-wing political circles, although Catholic actors remain significant proponents.